-American studies employs investigative methodologies drawn from multiple disciplines, including attention to
+American studies employs investigative methodologies

 The major is comprised of four core courses in American studies (AMST) with the remaining courses selected from approved, related courses from various disciplines as determined by the chosen concentration.
 Students will work closely with an advisor to ensure their curriculum has coherence, depth, and breadth and that it is consistent with the students' future plans.